-Last Saturday’s ELTA-Rhine workshop definitely kept its promise of demonstrating how to make online learning more interactive and add variety to the digital classroom.
+Last Saturday’s ELTA-Rhine workshop definitely kept its promise of demonstrating how to add variety to the digital classroom.
 Within the space of an hour, I felt confident creating and using a range of fun online games and applications.
 We all left energised and engaged.
 Talk about creative inspiration!

 Activity is key

 First of all, Russell highlighted the importance of activities.

 Sitting in front of a desktop for hours on end is tiring—not only physically but also mentally.
 Our brains are wired to do real things with real people in the real world.
 Therefore, variety and social interaction are essential for successful remote learning.

 The more we ‘do’, the less drained and the more motivated we feel after an online session.

 As a warm-up, we commented on a live pin board that Russell made available through screen sharing.
 It was fun to see the board fill up with our answers to the question, “How do you feel about teaching online?”

 Finding out about the other participants’ opinions was a nice way to create instant connection.
 Many answers were similar and relatable.

 Next, we used Padlet as a more sophisticated version of a live pin board.
 It allows you to post comments under your name and to comment on other people’s posts.
 Moreover, it lets you record little sound snippets which you can then share on the board as well.